-In the example above, you can see that there is a free channel with number 6 in the radio air and in this case, you should use this channel.
+In the example above, you can see that there is a free channel № 6 in the radio air and in this case, you should use this channel.

 2. Radio air scanning using other utilities

-With the help of modern mobile devices, it is easy to determine the level of the Wi-Fi signal from the access point in the room.
-For example, take an Android smartphone or tablet, and install a special free application to determine the free channels, check the reception quality and strength of the Wi-Fi signal.
-There is a large choice of such applications (for example, Wifi Analyzer, WiFi Analyzer (open-source), and WiFi Analyzer).
-With the help of such applications, you can see the list of the nearest Wi-Fi networks and the numbers of radio channels that they currently use.
-This information will allow you to determine the less congested radio channel, the range of your Wi-Fi network, the strength of the signal in different places in the room.
+With the help of modern mobile devices, it is easy to determine the Wi-Fi signal level of an access point.
+For example, take an Android smartphone or tablet, install a special free application to determine the free channels, and check the Wi-Fi signal's reception quality and strength.
+There is a large choice of such applications (Wifi Analyzer, WiFi Analyzer (open-source), and WiFi Analyzer).
+With such applications, you can see the list of the nearest Wi-Fi networks and the number of radio channels they currently use.
+This information will allow you to determine the less congested radio channel, the range of your Wi-Fi network, and the signal's strength in different places in the room.
 Wireless devices operating on the same or neighbouring channels may interfere with the operation of each other.
 This problem can occur at a high density of the access points, for example, in the large apartment blocks where the tenants use routers, smartphones, and other devices with Wi-Fi.
 We recommend you to set the number of one of the free non-intersecting wireless channels (for the 802.11n protocol, non-intersecting channels are 1, 6 and 11 with a channel width of 20 MHz, and with a channel width of 40 MHz they are channels 3 and 11).
 But if these channels are already used by other access points, in this case, choose a channel on which the neighbouring points have a weak signal and rarely used.